Skip to main content

 Qualifying Examination

 During the exam, students will be tested on three broad topics pertinent to, but not restricted to, the specific topic of the proposed or ongoing dissertation studies.
-Topics should overlap a little and should be broad in scope.
-Students must obtain approval from the DGS for the three exam topics for these syllabi.
+Topics should overlap slightly and should be broad in scope.
+Students must obtain approval from the DGS for the three exam topics.
 After DGS approval, the student prepares a course syllabus outline for each topic.
 At least two of these courses should be modeled on a one-term lecture course meeting two to three times a week and addressing a broad area of biological knowledge.
 One course can be an advanced-level seminar on a more specialized topic.
-These syllabi will serve as a guide for the qualifying examination committee members to begin asking questions.
-However, committee members are not limited to asking questions directly relevant to the syllabi.
-Students are encouraged to meet with committee members before the examination to discuss questions that might be asked and to receive advice and recommendations on specific material that may be worth reviewing.
-There are no set guidelines on syllabus format; they should be modeled after those commonly distributed at the beginning of OEB courses.
-Students should consult with their advisor on the format.

-After the exam, students who passed the qualifying examination will be promptly notified and approved for the continuation of dissertation studies and advancement to doctoral candidacy.
+After the exam, students who pass the qualifying examination will be promptly notified and approved for the continuation of dissertation studies and advancement to doctoral candidacy.
 At least one term should ordinarily elapse between the qualifying examination and when the dissertation examination can be held.
-The qualifying examination committee may pass the student but prescribe additional coursework or other additional work (such as writing a review paper on a particular topic).
+The qualifying examination committee may pass the student but prescribe additional coursework or other academic work (such as writing a review paper on a particular topic).
 Completion of this prescribed work is required before the next dissertation advisory committee meeting for the student to be judged at that time as making satisfactory progress.

-If the qualifying examination reveals serious deficiencies, the committee may decide: (1) that the student be reexamined at a later date (but not later than the end of the G3 year) or (2) that the student not be admitted to candidacy for the doctoral degree.
-In the latter case, the committee will recommend that further candidacy be terminated not later than the end of the ongoing academic year.
+In the latter case, the committee will recommend termination of candidacy no later than the end of the current academic year.
 The recommendation to terminate must be reviewed and approved by the OEB graduate committee.
-The student, together with the advisor, may appeal any such decision by submitting to the OEB graduate committee written arguments for a reversal of the decision to terminate.
+The student, together with the advisor, may appeal the decision by submitting to the OEB graduate committee a written request for reconsideration.
 Under such circumstances, the case will be further reviewed by the OEB graduate committee and the department before a final decision is rendered.

 Dissertation Advisory Committee Meetings

-Students have opportunities to review their dissertation project, its progress, and future potential with their dissertation advisory committee (DAC) in annual DAC meetings.
-The first DAC meeting should be held no later than one year after the qualifying examination and at one-year (or shorter) intervals thereafter.
-The student should present a brief account of any results obtained and plans for additional research.
-The DAC should indicate to the student whether it anticipates that the dissertation will be acceptable.
-It should also suggest improvement where needed.
+Two weeks before the DAC, the student must provide a report that summarizes their project, progress, and future aims to the committee, the senior program administrator, and the assistant director of graduate programs.The DAC should indicate to the student whether it anticipates that the dissertation will be acceptable.
+It should also suggest improvements where needed.
 The DAC meeting is not intended to be an oral "examination,” but the DAC must approve the student’s progress and plans.
 If the DAC does not approve, then the student will be considered not to be making satisfactory progress, and a plan must be prepared to return to good standing within six months.
 Failure to do so may lead the DAC to recommend dismissal from the graduate program.
-Students more than six months late in holding a DAC meeting will automatically be considered not to be making satisfactory progress.
+Students who are more than six months overdue for a DAC meeting will automatically be considered not to be making satisfactory progress.

 The DAC will consist of the student’s advisor and at least two other members.
 At least three members of the DAC must be OEB faculty.
 Additional members affiliated with other departments or institutions may be added after consultation with the advisor.
 Students should choose their DAC chair (any OEB faculty committee member except their advisor) in consultation with their advisor when they are assembling their DAC.
 The overall composition of the DAC must be approved by the DGS.
 The members of the DAC will, in most cases, also constitute the dissertation examination committee.
 In some situations, scheduling a meeting that all DAC members can attend may not be possible.
 With permission of the advisor and the DGS, one DAC member may be absent from the meeting, as long as arrangements are made for the student to meet separately with that DAC member.